 According to these results, brown heart depends mainly on the maturity of pears and on storage conditions.
 No differences were found between orchards in this respect.
+Brown heart seems to be not related to mineral content.
 First occurrence of the disorder can be detected already in December.
 Brown heart is related to fermentative activity as indicated by the higher ethanol content in the storage treatment with higher incidence of brown heart.
 By acting on gas concentrations in storage it will be possible to reduce brown heart incidence.